andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

         )
 ```

-With this we can now create a function called `check-args()` which will loop through this two-dimensional map and performs a check on each of them, throwing an `@error` if any of them is invalid or `@return`ing `@true` otherwise.
+With this we can now create a function called `check-args()` which will loop through this two-dimensional map and perform a check on each of them, throwing an `@error` if any of them is invalid or `@return`ing `true` otherwise.

 ```scss
 @function check-args($function-name, $args) {